Please help us raise vital funds for our farm!

 I am a qualified accountant working in a Nottingham firm of Chartered Accountants that I jointly own and manage.
 Most of my working life has been spent in Nottingham and I originally come from Mansfield.

 I have been a governor pretty much since my son started in Foundation in 2011.
 When the vacancy came up I was first in the queue to get involved.
 Having lived around the corner from the school since 2004, the farm and the Eco-ethos of Edwalton has always appealed to me; this was where I wanted my children to learn.
-Both my children now attend the school and I am also now proud to say I help contribute a little bit!
+My youngest child still attends the school (the eldest having moved on to secondary school) and I am also now proud to say I help contribute a little bit!

-My current role is Chair of the Governing Body and I also support Simon Dare as Vice-Chair of the Finance Committee.
+My current role is Chair of the Governing Body and I also support Steve Ellis as Vice-Chair of the Finance Committee.

 Support Staff Governor